brifishjones/calculatorRPN/README.md

 3. If there is only one token then its value is returned when an operator is entered.

-4. All values are stored as strings so that "eval" can be used instead of writing separate add, subtract, multiply, and divide methods, as well as not having to figure out whether the number is an int, float, or exponential.
+4. All values are stored as strings and Object#method is used instead of writing separate add, subtract, multiply, and divide methods. (e.g. 4.method('+').(7))

-5. A leading 0 is inserted before a decimal so that eval works properly (e.g. .01 becomes 0.01).
+5. Calculations are done using BigDecimals to prevent rounding errors.

 6. Divide by 0 returns NaN if a least two tokens exist.
 If division is by two integers and there is a remainder then a decimal is returned.